GRAM-HD: 3D-Consistent Image Generation at High Resolution with Generative Radiance Manifolds: Experiments

-We compare our GRAM-HD with several recent 3D-aware GANs that can generate high resolution images, including StyleNeRF~\cite{gu2021stylenerf}, StyleSDF~\cite{or2022stylesdf} and EG3D~\cite{chan2022efficient}.
+We compare our GRAM-HD with several recent 3D-aware GANs that can generate high resolution images, including StyleNeRF~\cite{gu2021stylenerf}, StyleSDF~\cite{or2022stylesdf}, EG3D~\cite{chan2022efficient} and EpiGRAF~\cite{skorokhodov2022epigraf}.
 For StyleNeRF and StyleSDF, we use their publicly-released models trained on FFHQ for comparison, and train them with the released code on AFHQv2-CATS.
 However, our training of StyleNeRF on AFHQv2-CATS failed even though multiple trials were made, so no comparison is made for this setting.
-For EG3D, due to the lack of code and pretrained model, we compare with it qualitatively using samples from their video.
+For EG3D, we use their released models.
+For EpiGRAF, we train with official implementation using identical datasets for comparison.